 There are many common medications that can cause gynecomastia, as well.
 These medications are used in treating allergies, high blood pressure, HIV, and depression.
 What is interesting with these medications as compared to anabolic steroids is the excess male breast tissue tends to shrink when the medications are stopped.
 That is why a detailed medical history is required when assessing patients for excess male breast tissue or gynecomastia.
 Many times when we see patients on these medications we will call their prescribing physician to see if there is an alternative medication to treat the medical condition that will not cause excess male breast tissue or gynecomastia.

 Any time there is an imbalance between estrogen and testosterone production where there is an increase in estrogen, gynecomastia will develop.
 These situations are rare but it is very important for your examining surgeon to rule all of these out as some can be life threatening.

 The pituitary gland or other glands in the body can develop tumors that can be benign or malignant.
 These tumors may produce estrogen.
 Many times these patients will develop other feminizing features along with excess male breast tissue.
 A thorough work up with blood work, imaging and prompt appropriate referrals is essential.
 Disease states within the liver or kidney can also cause a production of estrogen through creation of enzymes that help build estrogen.
 These situations will also cause an increase in gynecomastia.
 It is not just medical conditions that cause extra estrogen, but also medical conditions that cause a decrease in testosterone and thereby increase male breast tissue.
 If there has been any trauma, infection or disease of the testosterone producing testicles this can lead to gynecomastia as well.
 Again, your surgeon will ask you about these and perform a physical examination as needed.

-Once medications and medical conditions have been ruled out as causes, the mainstay of treatment is gynecomastia surgery
+Once medications and medical conditions have been ruled out as causes, the mainstay of treatment is gynecomastia surgery and liposuction.

 What is the Pull-Through Technique?